Mohit-Shukla-EQ/website/product-documentation/roadmap.md

 Enable new people to easily and quickly intall and setup a static site.

 # add more componments
-start making react components for BS components create a library to show components, their json-schemas and documentations
+setup the prod site on aws like getbootstrap site. name of sie could be **eq**.
+The product will be called **eq** eventual site coule be eq.eqtribe.com create a library to show components, their json-schemas and documentations
+start making react components for BS components

 add a component for BS card. use that in album.

 add component for about page